Drinking And Driving Offences

 Have you been accused of drinking & driving?

 Don’t Risk a Driving Ban!
 We’re here to help you keep your licence.
 For FREE, no-obligation, expert advice, ask us a question using the form on the right.

 Drinking and Driving (drunk driving) is a serious offence and carries a mandatory ban for a minimum period of 12 months.

-You can only avoid a drinking and drive ban if you can defend the allegation, or if you can prove that their were special reasons in relation to the reason why you were driving whilst over the limit.
+You can defend the allegation of drinking and driving if you can prove that their were special reasons in relation to the reason why you were driving whilst over the limit.

 The legal drink driving alcohol limit is 35 milligrams per 100 millilitres of breath.

 Defences for Drinking and Driving Allegations;

 - Denying that you were driving on a road or in a public place.

 - Arguing that you consumed the alcohol that took you over the legal limit after you stopped driving (otherwise known as a hip flask defence).